abemac/client-server-chat/README.md

 **client.py**
 Contains the code for the chat server
 **rdt.conf**
-Configuration settings used by rdt.py; Contains simulated packet loss percent
+Configuration settings used by rdt.py; Contains simulated packet loss percent/rate
 **rdt.py**
 Contains the code for reliable data transfer over the UDP connection; Used by both the client and server
 **README.md**